MinShap: A Shapley-Based Framework for Feature Redundancy: MinShap and Related Algorithms for Statistical Feature Selection

 \subsection{Computational complexity}

-The computation complexity of MinShap is the same as Shapley value except that we also compute the variance term for each feature $j$ under permutation $\pi$ for further determination of threshold.
+The computation complexity of MinShap is the same as permutation-based Shapley value.
+The permutation approach is preferred over the subset approach as it reuses the fitted model, reducing the computational time to half of the subset approach.
 There are a number of ways to lower the computation complexity of computing MinShap.
 First, for different feature $j$ and different permutation $\pi \in \Pi$, the computational jobs can be run in parallel and aggregate results at the end.
 In this way, the computation complexity can be reduced to $O(p)$ at the price of higher storage space.
-Second, the number of permutation order set we used to approximate Shapley value can be proportional to the number of significant features $|S_0^*|$ not the number of features $p$, as we discuss in Theorem \ref{main_thm}.
+Second, the number of permutation order set we used to approximate Shapley value can be proportional to the number of significant features $|S^*|$ not the number of features $p$, as we discussed in Theorem \ref{main_thm}.
 The classic Shapley value approximation via Monte Carlo sampling ~\cite{castro_polynomial_2009, rozemberczki_shapley_2022} requires $O(p^2)$ in time complexity where we have two nested loops: outer over permutations $p$, and inner over features in the permutation $p$.
-Now, the time complexity can be reduced to $O(|S_0^*|p)$.
+Now, the time complexity can be reduced to $O(|S^*|p)$.
 Third, to save time from retraining models, we can either use \textit{Dropout} method where the $j^{th}$ feature is replaced by its corresponding marginal mean and then reinserted into the pre-trained full model $f_0$, or the Lazy-training~\cite{gao_lazy_2022} by gradient computation in neural network set up to estimate reduced model parameter.